datum360/Datum360-API-User-Guides/Matthew/DDM360/Tag/GET documents for tag.md

 # GET /tags/{facId}/{tagId}/documents

 ## Description
-Get all documents that the provided tag is present in
+Gets all documents that the provided tag is present in.

 ## Required Capabilities
 * CanUseAPI